MileHacker Logo

 Both NRT and HND offer comprehensive facilities for departing travelers.

-These encompass check-over the counter, self-service kiosks, baggage drop-off, security screening points, and immigration checkpoints.
+These include check-in stores, self-service kiosks, baggage drop-off, security screening points, and immigration checkpoints.
 You also find extensive duty-free shopping, souvenir shops, restaurants, and cafes.

 Airline lounges and relaxation areas are available.
-Kawaguchi Station also has ticket gates, information boards, convenience stores, and small shops for your initial journey.
+Kawaguchi Station also has ticket gates, information boards, convenience stores, and small shops for your preliminary journey.

 By after these guidelines, your departure from Kawaguchi turns into as smooth and stress-free as the arrival.